zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Protein_Release_Assay/Protein_Release_Assay.md

     - **Note:** the working solution is very sensitive to light, so working in the dark is optimal, and standard curve stocks should be protected from the light.

 12. Using a multichannel pipette, add 200 μL of the working solution to each well of the 3K filter plate.
 Gently pipette up and down, and transfer to a 96-well PCR plate.
-Wrap the plate in foil when complete.
+Add standards to empty wells of the PCR plate or an additional plate.
+Standards should be measured in duplicate (or greater).

 13. Place the PCR plate on a thermocycler and incubate at 95°C for 10 min.